Co-op Work Permits

 What is it?

 The co-op work permit allows international students to work when the work is for credit and is a required part of your Canadian academic program.
 A co-op work permit allows students to work full-time during regular school terms.
-It is different from off-campus work, and you may do both if you meet the criteria for each and apply and receive the authorization to work.

 To be eligible for a co-op work permit, you must meet the following conditions